daronphang/programming-resources/caching/CDN/caching.md

 ### Indexes

 To efficiently manage cached content, edge servers maintain indexes or metadata about the cached items.
 This information helps quickly locate and serve requested files.
+Binary search can then be employed to find the data.

 ### Eviction policies